 It’s worth bearing in mind that a franchisor-franchisee relationship is one that delivers the most value for both sides after it’s been running for a longer period of time.
 This means it’s not in any consultant’s interests to become known as someone who finds franchisees that are unsuitable or matches people with systems that aren’t right for them.

 In turn, this means you can usually rely on consultants for fairly well-balanced recommendations.
 It’s also not normally in their interests to promote any one franchise at the cost of any other.

 Not every food franchise in the UK that’s for sale will be right for every person.

 But a franchise business relationship is one for the long haul.
 You want to be confident that you’re making the right choice going in.
-If you get more information, consider a wide variety of options, and talk with the experts, you should be all set to do just that.
+If you want to get more information, consider a wide variety of options and talk with the experts.
+You should be all set to do just that.